 So Garmin make all the best rated handheld GPS devices.
 What else do you need to know?
 Also included among the best handheld Garmin GPS reviews are several wearable options, as well as compact handheld GPS systems that will fit into the palm of your hand.

-This is followed by reviews of the top products so you can find the best outdoor GPS for you.
+We’ll dive into detailed reviews of the top products based on our experience so you can find the best outdoor GPS for you.
 Whether you want to find a handheld GPS with maps, the easiest handheld GPS to use, the smallest handheld GPS, a handheld GPS that’s waterproof or the best budget GPS for hiking, this guide will help you track the right one down.

 Best GPS for Hiking Comparison Table